 If not, check and see if this problem is happening on one particular account or all of your mail accounts.
 If it’s only happening on one of your accounts, turn off that account and then add it back in again.

 Do this by going to Mail > Accounts or > System Preferences > Internet Accounts.
 Then from the left pane, select your problematic account and choose the minus sign.
-You’ll see a message asking if you want to delete this account from all computers using iCloud Keychain (if applicable), choose “Turn Off Account.”
+You’ll see a message asking if you want to delete this account from all computers using iCloud Keychain (if applicable), select “Turn Off Account.”

 Once the account is off, turn it back on by selecting the account, now listed as Inactive and tick the box next to Mail (and anything else you want to sync such as Contacts, Calendars, etc.)